M4rtinK/modrana/docs/api_spec.rst

 **inProtrait** : bool
     True if the application window is in portrait, else false (landscape).

+**inverted** : bool
+    True if the application window is in inverted portrait or inverted landscape, else false.

+**rotatesOnOrientationChange** : bool
+    True if the *ApplicationWindow* itself rotates on device orientation change, else not.

+    In general even if the *ApplicationWindow* does not rotate, the page stack and it's content does.

+    At the moment:

+    - QtQuick Controls *ApplicationWindow* rotates
+    - Sailfish silica *ApplicationWindow* does not rotate

 **pageStack** : native page stack
     This property provides access to the native page stack - currently *StackView* for the Controls backend and *PageStack* for the Silica backend.